About the Week

 How you can get involved

 You can join with your children and their school friends and teachers to participate in activities throughout National Literacy and Numeracy Week.
-You could read the 2016 Read for Australia book, My Two Blankets, at home, or volunteer to ‘Read Aloud’ at a school.
-Ask your child’s teacher or their school to see which activities parents and carers are invited to during the week.
+You could volunteer to ‘Read Aloud’ at a school, or ask your child’s teacher or your child's school to see which activities parents and carers can particupate in during the week.

 i Australian Research Alliance for Children and Youth, 2012 Parental engagement in learning and schooling: Lessons from research, Family-School and Community Partnerships Bureau, p8.

 - Top Literacy and Numeracy Tips for parents – Early Years (DOCX 347KB)